Journal of Philosophical Investigations

 چکیده

 The paper concentrates on the philosophical discourses of four thinkers – Soren Kierkegaard, M. K. Gandhi, R. D. Ranade and B. R. Ambedkar on Ethics and Religion.
-Sore Kierkegaard, whose journey in philosophy made him pass through the aesthetic stage to ethical stage and ultimately landed in the realm of “faith”; where an individual arrives at without any rational commitment.
+Soren Kierkegaard, whose journey in philosophy made him pass through the aesthetic stage to ethical stage and ultimately religious stage landing in the realm of “faith”; where an individual arrives at without any rational commitment.
 M. K. Gandhi, whose journey in life encompassed politics, economics, and social realms where the underlying paradigm has always been religion.
-He did not consider Truth and therefore ethics as segregated from religion.
+He did not consider ‘truth’ and therefore ‘morality’ as segregated from religion.
 R. D. Ranade, while mentioning the criteria of mystical experience, very empathetically mentions that a mystic (a saint) has the element of universality, is intellectual, emotional, has the intuitive experience of ‘spiritual realization’ and cannot be devoid of morality.
-B. R. Ambedkar, instead of accepting Christianity or Islam, consecrated into Buddhism; that befitted Indian contextual situation critiquing the popular Brahmanism.
-He believed that, ‘Religion, if it is to survive, it must be inconsonance with reason, which is another name for science.
+B. R. Ambedkar, instead of accepting Christianity or Islam, consecrated into Buddhism; that befitted Indian contextual situation critiquing the popular Brahmanism, believed that religion must be in amalgamation and consonance with reason and scientific temperament.
 And this criterion was fulfilled by Buddhism (indeed with other criteria).
-The research article concludes by comparing these masters’ views and ideologies in the context of ‘a possibility of ethical religion’.
+His adopting Buddhism was more of a political movement rather than spiritual; therefore, his Buddhism in the transformed format, is called Neo-Buddhism.
+The research article concludes by comparing these masters’ views and ideologies in the context of ‘a possibility of ethical religion’ that has appealed my conscience.

 کلیدواژهها